Manifestly exotic pentaquarks with a single heavy quark: Mass Spectra, stabilities, and decay behaviors

-Since the $nnnn\bar{c}$ pentaquark states have no constituent light antiquarks and have 4 valance light quarks, if such state could be observed in its two body strong decay pattern, this state must be a $nnnn\bar{c}$ pentaquark state.
-This property holds for all the $qqqq\bar{Q}$ pentaquark states.

-In addition, for the $nnnn\bar{b}$ subsystem, the LHCb collaboration have tried to find the pentaquark signal in the $P^{+}_{B^{0}p}(uudd\bar{b})\rightarrow J/\psi K^{+}\pi^{-} p$ weak decay mode via the $b\rightarrow c\bar{c}s$ transition.
-Their search window for $nnnn\bar{b}$ pentaquark is 4668-6220 MeV.
-However, no evidence for such state is found \cite{Aaij:2017jgf}.
-According to the diagram (b) of Fig. \ref{fig-nnnsQ}, we suggest that the LHCb collaboration can check the $nnnn\bar{b}$ pentaquark signal in the 6200-6900 MeV search window.
+In addition, for the $nnnn\bar{c}$ subsystem, the H1 Collaboration find the $\Theta^{0}_{c}$ signal at $3099$ MeV in the $ep\rightarrow eD^{*-}pX$ reaction \cite{Aktas:2004qf}.
+However, this resonance was not observed in any other experiment including ZEUS \cite{Chekanov:2004qm}, FOCUS \cite{Link:2005ti}, BaBar \cite{Aubert:2006qu}, ALEPH \cite{Schael:2004nm}, and CDF \cite{Litvintsev:2004yw}.
+According to Fig. \ref{fig-nnnsQ} (a), we suggest that the future experiment could check the pentaquark signal existing in the $2800-3050$ MeV mass range.
+For the $nnnn\bar{b}$ subsystem, the LHCb Collaboration tried to find the pentaquark signal in the $P^{+}_{B^{0}p}(uudd\bar{b})\rightarrow J/\psi K^{+}\pi^{-} p$ weak decay mode via the $b\rightarrow c\bar{c}s$ transition.
+They search for the $nnnn\bar{b}$ pentaquark in the energy range $4668-6220$ MeV.
+However, no evidence for such a state is found \cite{Aaij:2017jgf}.
+According to Fig. \ref{fig-nnnsQ} (b), our results suggest that the LHCb Collaboration may check the $nnnn\bar{b}$ pentaquark signal in the $6200-6900$ MeV energy window.

-\subsubsection{The $nnns\bar{Q}$ and $sssn\bar{Q}$ pentaquark states}
+\subsection{The $nnns\bar{Q}$ and $sssn\bar{Q}$ pentaquark states}